thoschu/ch.techstack.npm.letter-count/README.md

 //=>  {
 //      name: 'letter-count',
 //      version: 'x.x.x',
-//      description: 'This is a calculator which counts the number of letters in a text, useful for your tweets on Twitter, as well as a multitude of other applications.',
+//      description: 'This is a calculator which counts the number of letters/characters/lines/words/numbers/wordsigns in a text, useful for your tweets on Twitter, as well as a multitude of other applications.',
 //      author: {
 //          name: 'Tom S.',
 //          email: 'thoschulte@gmail.com'